Astemes/astemes-lunit/docs/index.md

 ## Installation

+The latest stable version is published at [https://github.com/astemes/astemes-lunit/releases/](https://github.com/astemes/astemes-lunit/releases/).
+The release contains a VIPM package which is installed using VI Package Manager.
-LUnit is easiest installed from the VIPM package and will soon be available through VIPM.
+LUnit will soon be available directly in VIPM.

 ## Using LUnit